du82/nonograph/content/markup.md

 # Markup Help

-Nonograph supports a limited set of markdown formatting to keep things simple and clean.
+Nonograph supports a lot of concise markup options to make pages fun and expressive.

+You can append `.md` to any page to get the raw markdown.
+Great for copying styles that you like from others pages!

 ## Text Formatting